javascript-tutorial/en.javascript.info/1-js/05-data-types/12-json/article.md

 // {"title":"Conference","participants":[{},{}]}
 ```

 Here we are probably too strict.
 The property list is applied to the whole object structure.
-So participants are empty, because `name` is not in the list.
+So the objects in `participants` are empty, because `name` is not in the list.

-Let's include every property except `room.occupiedBy` that would cause the circular reference:
+Let's include in the list every property except `room.occupiedBy` that would cause the circular reference:

 ```js run
 let room = {